brianchenito/Fbx-World-Rescaler/README.md

 # Fbx-World-Rescaler
 A utility that resizes scenes in FBX files without damaging skeletal animations.
 Useful in correcting end of workflow scale issues- You finished your animation, but accidentally converted it from, say, inches to centimeters a few weeks ago.
-This allows you to keep your baked animations, or to resize a rigged mesh, without the weirdness that happens from directly scaling elements in scene.
+Attempting to scale rigged meshes individually has a tendency to damage animations, and makes importing an animation onto the rig risky.
+This utility allows you to keep your baked animations and resize a rigged mesh, without the weirdness that happens from directly scaling elements in scene.

 # Required Modules